SOMBALAK

 Don Wininba from Elcho Island presenting hand signals for animals during fishing.

-In Marege, a sombre silence falls as the news of the sailor’s death spreads.
+Back in Marege, a sombre silence falls as the news of the sailor’s death spreads.
 The Bissu visit the grieving woman, sharing the spirits’ revelation of her husband’s drowning.
 A mourning ceremony ensues, filled with songs and tears.
-The prau leaves without her, as she stays with her family, finding solace in the familiar rhythms of trepang her community.
+The prau leaves without her, as she stays with her family, finding solace in the familiar rhythms of trepang gathering and her community.
 One morning not long afterwards, she wakes up in the dry season to discover she is pregnant.
 The child, born of the star-crossed love between the Makassan sailor and his Yolgu bride becomes her anchor.
 For three seasons, she raises the child, joining in the community’s activities, raising the child in her familiar home environment though memories of her husband’s home linger.

-When the child turns three, the community sings and prepares for her journey back to Makassar.
-This final journey is marked by another visit from the Bissu who bring the revelation that her husband has found spiritual peace and happiness in the afterlife.
-Despite her loss, she realizes the depth of her love and the happiness it brought her.
 On the beach, a final scene unfolds.
 There is song and dance, with musicians and singers from both cultures celebrating their shared history.
 The child, now a young boy, embraces both his Marege and Makassan heritage, dancing the dances his father once celebrated.

 Sombalak is more than a love story.
 It is a testament to the enduring bonds between two distant cultures, the spiritual connections that transcend life and death, and the resilience of our people.